bartekplus/FluentTyper/README.md

 # FluentTyper: Autocomplete and Spell Checker

-FluentTyper attempts to improve the ease and speed of textual input by predicting words.
-It autocompletes words for you while you typing.
+FluentTyper aims to improve the ease and speed of textual input by predicting words.
+It autocompletes words for you as you type.

-FluentTyper saves your time when writing, improves your writing with spelling, autocomplete suggestions and text expansions.
+FluentTyper saves you time when writing, improves your writing with spelling and autocomplete suggestions, and provides text expansions.

-It allows you to create smart text expansions to get more done and streamline your work.
+FluentTyper also enables you to create intelligent text expansions, allowing you to accomplish more and streamline your work.

-Ever get tired of typing out long email addresses, phrases you frequently use, or just want to save time daily when you are typing on the computer?
-FluentTyper is here to help you!
+Do you ever get tired of typing out long email addresses or frequently used phrases, and wish you could save time when typing on your computer?
+FluentTyper is here to help!

-FluentTyper allows you to type in letter combinations like “callMe” and have “Call me back once you get free.” show up on the computer screen instead.
+With FluentTyper, you can type in letter combinations like 'callMe' and have 'Call me back once you're free' appear on your computer screen.

-FluentTyper works on almost all websites, however, there are some exceptions like Google Docs.
-If you encounter an incompatible website, please let me know at <bartekplus+ff@gmail.com> or create an issue on [GitHub](https://github.com/bartekplus/FluentTyper) and I'll try to fix it.
+FluentTyper works on most websites, but there are some exceptions, such as Google Docs.
+If you encounter an incompatible website, please create an issue on [GitHub](https://github.com/bartekplus/FluentTyper), and I'll do my best to resolve it.

-FluentTyper cares about privacy of your data.
-It does not upload any of your data to the internet, it works offline and predictions are generated on your own PC.
+FluentTyper values the privacy of your data.
+It doesn't upload any of your data to the internet, and it works offline.
+Predictions are generated on your own PC

-FluentTyper is a writing assistant with functionalities of: spell checker, text expander and predictive auto complete.
+FluentTyper is a writing assistant with features such as a spell checker, text expander, and predictive auto-complete."

-Start typing, FluentTyper will show a popup with the list of suggested words (like your phone keyboard).
+As you start typing, FluentTyper will display a pop-up with a list of suggested words, similar to your phone keyboard.
-Use the arrow keys (↑, ↓) to select a word in the list of suggested words.
-Use Enter or Tab key to confirm selection.
+You can use the arrow keys (↑, ↓) to navigate the list of suggested words, and then press Enter or Tab to confirm your selection.
-Use Escape key or just continue typing to hide the list of suggested words.
+To hide the list of suggested words, you can either press the Escape key or continue typing.

 Supported languages:
 - English